Try our flourless banana bread recipe

 - 1/2 cup pure maple syrup (honey works too!)

 Optional additions: 1/2 cup walnuts, pecans or mini cacao chips (Some of these additions will result in a recipe that is no longer considered “nut-free.”)

 - Coat a 9 x 5” loaf pan with coconut oil — make sure to cover all the way up the sides.

-- Blend all ingredients (except for optional nut or cacao additions) in a food processor or blender.
+- Blend all ingredients (except for optional nut or cacao additions which can be folded into batter before turning into loaf pan) in a food processor or blender.
 If you don’t have these tools, simply mix ingredients together in a large mixing bowl and stir until smooth.